Orringer, Julie. How to Breathe Underwater. Vintage, New York, 2003. F;7/17.

 I must be blind in at least one inner eye, because someone who writes her way successfully through plot events like those wouldn’t be ending many of her stories awkwardly, as it seemed to me she did.
 The angry brother whose girlfriend died just reconciles.
 The erotic book is quietly dumped in a murky lake and disappears.
 The false fiancé and her friend make up after the friend threatens the young liar boyfriend with his gun.

 Sometimes fictional events seem real.
 It’s the art gallery experience I guess.
-Instead of saying to myself “this is about religious coming-of-age” and filing it away, I experience waking up to moral responsibility for the first time as if it was happening to me.
+Instead of saying to myself “this is about religious coming-of-age” and filing it away, I experience waking up to moral responsibility as if it was happening to me for the first time.
 Orringer, whatever her strange endings are all about, does that directly (or quickly) enough that I don’t have time to slip into abstraction which reliably washes out the red blue and yellow of imagination’s experience.
 Reading these stories is like living life instead of watching it go by.

 Good reason to keep reading fiction.
 9.2/9.4.